subdavis/workspaces-io/README.md

 * Support multiple MinIO, S3, and other compatible backends.
 * Allow unprivileged users to bring in their own storage.
 * Indexing file names and possibly text contents with ElasticSearch.
+* Implement `nodes` , allowing multiple s3/minio/gcs/whatever backends.
+Allow unprivileged users to introduce nodes into the workspace cluster.
+* Implement `roots` , or a root path inside a bucket where workspaces-io manages all the content.
+Roots must be created by node operators.
+  + `public` type, that users can create public workspaces in, follow naming conventions
+  + `private` type, that users can create private workspaces in, follow naming conventions
+  + `unmanaged-public` type, that don't support traditional public/private.
+This type is intended for "importing" existing data, and efficient for read-only operations.
+They can still be edited, but if a user owns a workspace here, they need a workspace-specific key to manage it, which will eat into their token character limit.
+This type is recommended for public read-only collections.
+  + `unmanaged-private` type, similar to above, but with no token optimizations of any kind.
+Good for bringing one-off workspaces into the application, but use sparingly, because read and write access require one-off token allocation.
+* I still don't know how root-permissions will work.
+What determines which users are permitted create privileges on a particular root?
+How can a group of users all be root managers?
+For now, all public and private roots have global create permissions.
+Unmanaged roots have no create permissions, and workspaces in these roots must be crated or imported by the root's node operator.
+* Implement `indexes` at the root level.
+Workspaces are only indexed by virtue of which root they're in.
+A server could theoretically have different levels of indexing on different roots, allowing users to allocate their workspaces based on the level of indexing they need.
+* Implement `quotas` at multiple levels.
+Users have an overall quota, a root-specific quota, and a workspace quota.
+Quotas could be unique to individual users.  **QUOTAS are not enforceable** while a user holds a token.
+If a user exceeds their quota, this will be noticed later by the notifier and future credentials requests will be blocked.
+If it's not obvious by now, this system has a low tolerence/defense for bad faith actors.
+Quotas are tools for systems administrators to prevent users from accidentally crippling resourcs.
+  + To _really_ implement quotas and share revokes, some kind of layer 7 middleware would be necessary in front of minio.
+You'd literall have to implement an http proxy to inspect every request's token headers.
+That sounds exhausting.
+  + I'd do it with something like https://github.com/elazarl/goproxy

 ## Usage